All Episodes

 I think it was a very principled, thoughtful case against Hillary rather than, you know, one ad hominem attack after another, which is important.

-And I think for many that I have talked to here, the the Pence selection has turned out to be tremendously good for the Trump campaign.
+And I think for many that I have talked to here, the Pence selection has turned out to be tremendously good for the Trump campaign.

-Um, and for obvious reasons.
+And for obvious reasons.

 He's governor of the state of Indiana.

-I mean, it's a pretty reassuring figure.
+I mean, he's a pretty reassuring figure.

-He's a man of deep faith and lower wattage in terms of personality in that sense probably a a better compliment to somebody that is so outspoken as Donald Trump just like his kids kind of soften him.
+In that sense, probably a better compliment to somebody that is so outspoken as Donald Trump, just like his kids kind of soften him.

-don't need two Donald Trumps out there.
+And as Donald Trump Jr. acknowledged to reporters yesterday, we don't need two Donald Trumps out there.

-That's a good line I think Trump understands that if he had probably added Newt or Christie to the ticket it might have been too much for people.
+I think Trump understands that if he had probably added Newt or Christie to the ticket, it might have been too much for people.

 So maybe my instincts were wrong.

-But again I didn't know Mike Pence as well as I know these other people I mean I've interviewed Mike Pence I like Mike Pence.
+But again, I didn't know Mike Pence as well as I know these other people.

-I never disliked him I remember saying days before Trump was going to select I don't have anything bad to say about the guy.
+I remember saying days before Trump was going to select him, I don't have anything bad to say about the guy.

-like that.
+I like that.

 I forgot he got to leadership because of that challenge.